Ostkaka

+Recipes

 Ostkaka is traditionally produced by adding rennet to a warm milk and flour mixture and letting the casein coagulate.

 It is then baked in an oven, and gently reheated before serving.

-It should be served warm - never hot, as this will nullify some of its flavor.
+It should be served lukewarm - never hot, as this will nullify some of its flavor.

+Simplified recipes

+Since the process of curdling milk is somewhat complicated, alternative recipes intended for home cooking instead use cottage cheese as a base to simulate the texture of the dessert.

 Hälsingeostkaka

 This is only made with the base ingredients, with local variations being some cream or sugar added, but regardless less sweet than the other kind.

 The press-strained curd is further pressed into a baking dish and baked at medium heat until fully set.
 Whether it should receive a fine coat of saffron or not is still up for heated debate.

 When cold, it can be stored until serving, at which time it is sliced and reheated in the oven in a bath of cream until it just begins to boil.
 By the time it is served, the heat should have evened out through the dish to perfect temperature.